jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 1. In Eclipse, go to **Window > Show View > Team Artifacts**.
 2. Expand your Project Area to see the **Source Control** folder.
-3. Select the **Source Control** folder, right-click, and select **New > Repository Workspace...**
+3. Select the **Source Control** folder, right-click, and select **New > Repository Workspace**
 4. Select the stream you want to flow to.
 Click **Next**.
 5. Specify a new name for your repository workspace.
-Include the word "Eclipse" in the name.
+Add the word `Eclipse` in the name.
 Click **Finish**.
 6. The tool continues with additional steps.
 Select **Find and load Eclipse projects** to load all of the projects from the components in the new repository workspace into your local Eclipse.
+Click **Next**.
 7. Select the Eclipse projects to be loaded into your local Eclipse.
 Click **Finish**.
-8. If you are working on an existing project with code, click on the **Package or Project Explorer** tab to browse the loaded files, open a file, and edit code.
+8. If you are working on an existing project with code, click the **Package or Project Explorer** tab to browse the loaded files, open a file, and edit code.

 ***